-Your plastic surgeon wraps your breasts in gauze dressings and an elastic compression bandage or supportive surgical bra to lessen the swelling and add support to the breasts.
+Your plastic surgeon wraps your breasts in gauze dressings and uses an elastic compression bandage or supportive surgical bra to lessen the swelling and add support to your breasts.
 Draining tubes are expected to be inserted in the surgical incisions to hasten wound drainage.
-Expect its removal within 24 hours or until the wound is sure to be completely drained of excess fluid.
-Your surgeon monitors your condition in the recovery room where he can either allow you to go home with assistance or order you to stay overnight for continued monitoring.
+Expect tube removal within 24 hours or until the wound is sure to be completely drained of excess fluid.
+Your surgeon monitors your condition in the recovery room where he can either allow you to go home with assistance or order you to stay overnight for continued observation.
 Either way, he provides a prescription for pain medications and antibiotics to reduce the pain and discomfort as well as prevent the occurrence of infection.

 Breast augmentation recovery: First few days after surgery

-Your plastic surgeon gives you wound care instructions on how to care for your postsurgical incision.
+Your plastic surgeon gives you wound care instructions on how to care for your postsurgical incisions.
 Patients would typically experience light to moderate discomfort which can be alleviated by the prescribed pain relievers.
 The swelling, bruising, and tenderness around the chest are also reasonable.
-You can continue using the surgical bra and compression bandage so it can help minimise the symptoms and protect the wounds as well.
-There are some patients who complain of dizziness and feeling nauseous during this time, and it may be concluded as a side effect of the anaesthesia used during the surgery.
+You can continue using the surgical bra and compression bandage so they can help minimise the symptoms and protect and support the breasts as well.
+There are some patients who complain of dizziness and feeling nauseous during this time, and it may be assumed that it is a side effect of the anaesthesia used during the surgery.
 Your surgeon may determine when it is the best time to take a shower, but it is usually on the 2nd or 3rd day postop.

 Breast augmentation recovery: One week after surgery

 A lot may have happened by the end of the first week.
 You may have finished your prescribed antibiotic intake.
 Light movements and exercises may be done to facilitate your return to work and perform daily activities.
-Some patients, depending on their ability to recuperate fast may be allowed to return to light work with strict restrictions.
+Some patients, depending on their ability to recuperate fast, may be allowed to return to light work with strict limitations.
 Movements that would primarily affect the chest area still needs to be avoided, like being able to lift, bend, jump, run, and other strenuous activities.
-Report to your surgeon so he can assess how your postsurgical wounds are.
+Report to your surgeon so he can assess the condition of your postsurgical wounds.